Hitler's armies pushed east into the Soviet Union. Then Stalin's armies came out of the east.

 As for small-scale business people, "Though their businesses were technically legal in 1945 and 1946, capitalists understood from the start that they were operating in a hostile environment."
 The Stalinists attacked free trade.
 "Most communist leaders shared Lenin's loathing for small business," writes Applebaum.
 "At a Central Committee meeting in October 1946 for example, German communist leaders discussed not whether private shops should be brought under state control but when." (p 229)

-In Germany, communists speaking righteosly were and on a crusade portrayed the nationalization of major industries as a fight against fascism.
+In Germany, communists speaking righteosly were on a crusade portrayed the nationalization of major industries as a fight against fascism.

 In Hungary, according to Applebaum, the nationalization of industries,